biocorecrg/advanced_linux_2019/var_for.md

 done
 ```

-* Use **basename** to keep only the file name but not the path (if looping around files that are not in the current directory):
+* Use **basename** to keep only the file name but not the path (when looping around files that are not in the current directory for example):
   + **basename** take as a first argument the name of a variable, and as a second argument the **suffix** to remove (typically the extension of a file).

 ```{bash}